Chporiy/work-calendar/README.md

 ## How to use

-- clone project
+- Clone the project

 ```
 git clone https://github.com/Chporiy/work-calendar.git
 ```

-- install dependencies
+- Install dependencies

 ```
 npm install
 ```

-- run
+- Кun

 ```
 npm start
 ```

-- Enter the year and month for which you want to make a calendar markup _Month has range from 0 to 11_
+- Enter the year and month for which you want to create a calendar markup \
+  _Months range from 0 to 11_